mratose/cryptoAppComparison/README.md

 3. XRP
 4. LTC

 The project consumes data using 2 APIs.
 One API to get all assets and another to get the historical information.
+However due to API daily limit only data for BTC was consumed being the first in the iteration.